white revolution in india

 2. Improvement in Rural Economy

 The White Revolution in India had a profound impact on the rural economy.
 It provided a stable source of income for millions of dairy farmers, many of whom were small-scale producers.
-The establishment of dairy cooperatives ensured fair prices for milk, eliminating the exploitation by middlemen.
+The establishment of dairy cooperatives ensured fair milk prices, eliminating exploitation by middlemen.
 This revolution uplifted the socio-economic status of rural communities and reduced poverty.

 3. Technological Advancements